The Best Small Business Accounting Software

 - Kashoo: Best for Invoicing

-FreshBooks - Best Overall
+FreshBooks - Best for Service Companies

 CustomBooks - Best for Growing Businesses

-CustomBooks is basic option intended for the growing small business.
+CustomBooks is a basic option intended for the growing small business.
 Due to offering an integrated suite of banking, sales, purchasing, inventory management, and accounting in its base package, the solution encourages you to continue to use it as you grow and does not require 3rd party add-ons or outside stand-alone options.

 Wave - Best Free Option

-4 Kashoo - Best for Invoicing
+Kashoo - Best for Invoicing

 Kashoo is a complete bookkeeping solution for small business owners, providing invoicing, income/expense tracking, and credit card payment processing.
-However, Kashoo has it’s roots as primarily a powerful invoicing tool, which provides unlimited invoices and unlimited users.
+However, Kashoo has its roots as primarily a powerful invoicing tool, which provides unlimited invoices and unlimited users.
 You can brand your invoices with your company logo, include payment instructions, and send invoices on a recurring basis.

 Want more results?
 Check out our list of best small business invoicing software.